Each EIPA testing proctor (and each state) will determine a timeline for providing testing and will update their schedules accordingly.

 - Educational Interpreters proceed to the BoysTown website, pick a test date, and pay $350 for the performance exam.

 - Qualify for a $250 reimbursement after showing proof of obtaining a satisfactory score on their EIPA performance.

 - By allowing Outreach to receive a copy your exam results, we will process your reimbursement of the $250.

 - For more specifics on license renewal, visit DPI’s ELO Application for Renewing Other Licenses webpage.

 Interpreters proceed to the EIPA (Boys Town) website (scroll down to Wisconsin).
 Pick out a test date, pay for the exam (all on the EIPA website), then arrive at the location for your exam.

 Get answers to frequently asked questions about registering for the EIPA.

 All EIPA tapes are scored by teams at Boys Town National Research Hospital; EIPA Diagnostic Center.
 Expect four to six months to get your results.
 Your test results include a comprehensive diagnostic report.

 For license renewal, it is strongly suggested that you take the EIPA at least one year prior to the expiration date of your license.
 For those whose license expires anytime during the next school year, schedule the test for this summer.
 You are encouraged to take the EIPA early to avoid last minute stress.

-Visit the DPI Educational Interpreter Licensing Information webpage to learn more.
+Visit the DPI Educational Interpreter Information and Resources webpage to learn more.
 If you have any questions regarding the EIPA process in Wisconsin, please contact Keith Burisek, Interpreter Specialist, email@example.com.
 If you have questions for staff in licensing, please contact Ariana Baker at firstname.lastname@example.org.